Staten Island: Local politics

 Staten Island representation in the state assembly has one Democrat and three Republicans.
 The 62nd, 63rd, and 64th districts are represented by Republicans Michael Reilly, Sam Pirozzolo, and Michael Tannousis.
 The 61st district has an elected Democrat, Charles Fall.
 Staten Island is split between two state Senate districts.
 Most of the island used to be represented by Republican John J. Marchi, the longest-serving legislator in state history; but is now represented by Republican Andrew Lanza; while the North Shore belongs to the district of Democrat Jessica Scarcella-Spanton.
 In 2018, Matthew Titone, a Democrat who at the time was a member of the New York State Assembly for the 61st District, was elected Surrogate Judge for Richmond County, which covers all of Staten Island.
 He was succeeded by Charles Fall, also a Democrat, and the first African American elected to the Assembly from Staten Island.

-Until 2009, Staten Island was included with Brooklyn as part of New York State's 2nd Judicial District.
+Until 2009, Staten Island was included with Brooklyn in New York State's 2nd Judicial District.
 In that year, Staten Island secured Judicial Independence when a new law was signed, creating New York's 13th Judicial District.
 Since 2009, Staten Island voters have had the opportunity to elect 5 Justices to the New York State Supreme Court.

 Each of the city's five counties (coterminous with each borough) has its own criminal court system and District Attorney, the chief public prosecutor who is directly elected by popular vote.
 Michael McMahon, a Conservative Democrat, is the current District Attorney.

 Staten Island has three City Council members, the smallest number among the five boroughs.
 As of 2023, the island's city council delegation comprises two Republicans and one Democrat.
 The borough also has three administrative districts, each served by a local Community Board.
-Community Boards are representative bodies that field complaints and serve as advocates for local residents.
+Community Boards are representative bodies that field complaints and advocate for residents.
 In the 2009 election for city offices, Staten Island elected its first black official, Debi Rose, who defeated the incumbent Democrat in the North Shore city council seat in a primary and then went on to win the general election.

-In New York City mayoral elections, Staten Island has traditionally been reliably Republican, having last voted Democratic for incumbent mayor Ed Koch in 1985.
+In New York City mayoral elections, Staten Island has traditionally been reliably Republican, having last voted Democratic for incumbent mayor Ed Koch in the 1985 election.
 Staten Island's high Republican turnout is considered one of the major factors that helped Rudy Giuliani win in 1993 against incumbent Democratic mayor David Dinkins, and also Michael Bloomberg in 2001 against Mark Green.